How to Get a Contractor License in New Mexico

 Do I need a college degree to become a contractor in New Mexico?

 No. New Mexico does not require a college degree.
-You only need to complete the 0 hours of approved pre-license courses.
+No pre-license coursework is required.

 Can I take the pre-license courses online in New Mexico?